clairedavid/ml_in_hep/_sources/about/instructor.md

 ### Previous version

 I taught a mini-version of this course at the [African School of Physics (ASP2022)](https://www.africanschoolofphysics.org/asp2022/) in Gqebera, South Africa on [December 9](https://indico.cern.ch/event/1210872/timetable/#20221209).

+## Acknowledgments

+I have received the precious help of colleagues and friends.
+A big thank you to Harrison Prosper for being a great mentor and sharing valuable resources.
+I would also like to thank Alex Held, Benjamin Nachman, Clara Nellist, Matthew Feickert and Sascha Caron.

+For this course I got inspired by Coursera's Introduction to Machine Learning, by Andrew Ng.
+I found wonderful tutorials in Machine Learning Mastery, by Dr. Jason Brownlee.
+Aurélien Géron's book Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ([Second Edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)) is fabulous.
+I am grateful to all anonymous 'StackOverflowers' helping me debug some parts of code to shape the tutorials and assignments into, I hope, an awesome learning experience for the students.